udon3/assemble-blog/src/content/_pages/style_guide.md

 ## This is a mock style guide

+Page content in markdown with html for additional layout/styling (e.g. to add classes)

 ## This is a H2 heading

 Lorem ipsum dolor sit amet, **bold text** adipiscing elit. *italic text* ligula eget dolor.
 Aenean massa.